apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 8 - Edge Micro Gateway/README.md

   ./edgemicro -h
   ```

 - Put the  cli/bin directory in your PATH variable.
-This way, you'll be able to execute Edge Microgateway commands from anywhere
+This way, you'll be able to execute Edge Microgateway commands from anywhere.
   ```
   export PATH=<Edge_Micro_Gateway_Installaton_Folder>/cli/bin:$PATH
   echo $PATH
   ```

-  **Note:** Throughout the tutorial, we assume that the  cli/bin directory is in your  PATH.
+  **Note:** Throughout the tutorial, we assume that the  `cli/bin` directory is in your  PATH.
 If you do not put it in your  PATH, then you need to execute CLI commands from the `cli/bin` directory.
+OR, you need to prepend the ./cli/bin directory to all `edgemicro` commands.

 - Configure the micro gateway to talk to the Edge deployment on public/private cloud
   ```
-  ./edgemicro configure -o <org­name> -e <env-name> -u <your Apigee email>
+  ./edgemicro configure -o <org-name> -e <env-name> -u <your Apigee email>
   ```
-- **Copy the** `Key`, `Secret` and `vault info`, for later parts of the exercise
+- **Copy the** `Key`, `Secret` and `vault info`, for later parts of the exercise.

-- Verify that the edge micro is configured with the Edge Cloud org
+- Using the key and secret you just viewed, verify that the edge micro is configured correctly with the Edge Cloud org.
   ```
-  ./edgemicro verify -o <org­name> -e <env-name> -k <key> -s <secret>
+  ./edgemicro verify -o <org-name> -e <env-name> -k <key> -s <secret>
   ```

 ### Start the Edge Micro agent